FlavioSchmidig/FlavioSchmidig.github.io/_teaching/courses.md

 venue: "University of Bern"
 ---

-I have been teaching several courses in the Neuropsychological program of psychological faculty of the University of Bern.
+I have been teaching several courses in the neuropsychological program of the psychological faculty of the university of Bern.
-In addition I tought the lecture of the neural foundation of sleep.

 5 master course and a few bachelor seminar